Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Ladopoulos.png" width="320" style="float:left" hspace="10">
 ####Antonis Ladopoulos
-Antonis Ladopoulos is a Jazz Saxophonist, Composer and Educator.
+is a Jazz Saxophonist, Composer and Educator.
 He holds Degrees in Jazz Studies & Performance as well as in Economics.

 For the past 25 years, he has been performing, recording and teaching jazz improvisation.